iamzehan/flowers/README.md

-# Deploy a neural network based image classifier on the web with FastAPI
+# Deploy a Neural Network based Image Classifier on the web with FastAPI

 ### _(Hold up!
 This repository does not contain the code for training the Neural Network, we are using a pretrained saved model.)_